Management of Adnexal Cysts

 Adnexal cysts can be classified as benign or malignant.
 Malignant ovarian cysts are rare prior to menopause.
 The most commonly occurring ovarian cysts in menstruating women are physiologic / functional (follicular or corpus luteum) cysts, and usually resolve in 6-8 weeks.
 Other types of benign ovarian cysts include dermoids, cystadenomas and endometriomas.
 Paratubal cysts are another type, and are typically simple appearing by ultrasound and usually benign.

 Most ovarian cysts are small and asymptomatic or cause brief symptoms that spontaneously resolve.
 Some cysts cause a dull or sharp ache in the pelvis.
 Functional cysts may cause acute onset mid-cycle pain which may be instigated by intercourse or other physical activities.
-Larger cysts may rarely undergo torsion causing acute pain or develop hemorrhagic rupture that my lead to surgical intervention.
+Larger cysts may undergo torsion, causing acute pain, or develop hemorrhagic rupture that my lead to surgical intervention.

 An ovarian cyst may be diagnosed during pelvic exam and confirmed using transvaginal ultrasound.
 Unilocular, thin-walled sonolucent cysts with regular borders are usually benign, regardless of menopausal status or cyst size.
-Ultrasound findings that raise concern for ovarian cancer include a solid component, excrescences, ascites or mural nodules.
+Ultrasound findings that raise concern for ovarian cancer include a solid component, excrescences, ascites, increased vascularity, size greater than 10 cm, or mural nodules.
 CA-125 can be helpful distinguishing benign and malignant adnexal masses in postmenopausal women.
-CA-125 has low specificity, and is frequently elevated in many gynecological conditions such as uterine leiomyomata, endometriosis, pelvic inflammatory disease, ascites of any etiology and other types of inflammatory disease.
-A β-hCG should be routinely ordered premenopausal women with an adnexal cyst to rule out an early or ectopic pregnancy.
+CA-125 has low specificity, and is frequently elevated in many gynecological conditions such as uterine leiomyomata, endometriosis, pelvic inflammatory disease, ascites of any etiology, and other types of inflammatory disease.
+A β-hCG should be routinely ordered in premenopausal women with an adnexal cyst to rule out an early or ectopic pregnancy.
+Other tumor markers such as AFP, LDH, inhibin and HCG may be useful in younger populations and if non epithelial cancer is suspected.

-Treatment options for ovarian cysts include observation, medical management or surgery, depending upon the patient symptoms, type and size of the cyst, family history, and the patient’s age.
-Benign appearing ovarian cyst that are asymptomatic or causing mild cyclic symptoms can be followed as most functional cysts resolve after 1-3 menstrual cycles.
-For functional cysts, hormonal medications such as oral contraception may be an option to prevent new cysts.
+Treatment options for ovarian cysts include observation, medical management, or surgery, depending upon the patient symptoms, type and size of the cyst, family history, and the patient’s age.
+Benign appearing ovarian cysts that are asymptomatic or causing mild cyclic symptoms can be followed as most functional cysts resolve after 1-3 menstrual cycles.
+For functional cysts, hormonal medications such as oral contraception may be an option to prevent new cysts from forming.
 Resolved cysts require no additional imaging.
 If the ovarian cyst is large and causing significant symptoms, then surgery may be necessary.
 Minimally invasive surgery with laparoscopy is favored over an open surgical approach for benign appearing cysts.
 Ovarian cystectomy is the preferred procedure to preserve ovarian function.
-Cyst aspiration is not recommended due to poor sensitivity in detecting malignancy, failure to provide long term resolution and concern over spillage, spread and worsening prognosis if cancer were present.
+Cyst aspiration is not recommended due to poor sensitivity in detecting malignancy, failure to provide long term resolution, and concern over spillage, spread, and worsening prognosis if cancer were present.

 Back to Search Results